StrangeBeeCorp/docs/docs/cortex/installation-and-configuration/analyzers-responders.md

 ## Run with Docker

 !!!
-Tip "Ensure Cortex is authorized to run use Docker"
+Tip "Ensure Cortex is authorized to run Docker"
     To run docker images of Analyzers & Responders, Cortex should have permissions to use docker.

     ```bash